fusionlanguage/fut/ci.md

 #### Interpolated strings

 An interpolated string starts with `$"` and contains expressions in braces.
-The expressions are replaced with their string values.
+The expressions are replaced with their textual representations.
 Example:

 ```csharp